Maintain Your Bone Health – Prevent Osteoporosis

 What is Osteoporosis?

 Osteoporosis is a condition where bones lose density and structure, becoming fragile and more prone to fractures – even from minor falls or everyday movements.
 Since osteoporosis progresses silently, it is often called ‘the silent thief’ and diagnosed only after a fracture has occurred.
 Postmenopausal women are particularly at risk due to declining estrogen levels, which accelerate bone loss.
 However, men can also develop osteoporosis, often due to secondary causes.
-It is a common disease: One in three women and one in five men over 50 will suffer an osteoporotic fracture in their lifetime.
+It is a common disease: One in three women and one in six men over 50 years will suffer an osteoporotic fracture in their lifetime.
+Fractures can have devastating consequences, disrupting the lives of those affected.

 Possible consequences of osteoporosis: